HugoLhuillier/TwoAssetsContinuousTime/README.md

 to change the calibration, modify the ``src/params.json`` file.

+__dependencies__

+this branch uses [pardiso.jl](https://github.com/JuliaSparse/Pardiso.jl), which requires you to have the mkl library installed. while the installation can be a bit cumbersome, this allows us to use parallel computing to solve the hjb and kfe.

 ### results

 the stationary distribution over illiquid and liquid wealth for the high income households looks like